lucia-auth/lucia/documentation/content/oauth/providers/facebook.md

 ---
 title: "Facebook"
-description: "Learn about using the Facebook provider in Lucia OAuth integration"
+description: "Learn how to use the Facebook OAuth provider"
 ---

 OAuth integration for Facebook.
 Refer to step 1 of [Facebook Login documentation](https://developers.facebook.com/docs/facebook-login/web) for getting the required credentials.
 Provider id is `facebook`.